cghiee/voice-clone-detection/README.md

 - Voice clone generation using Play.ht API
 - Training a classifier using Teachable Machine, exported to p5.js
-- Webpage for live detection
+- Webpage for live detection with 5 second listening interval

 ## Installation